 Promising practice – an intervention for which there is sufficient evidence to claim that the practice is proven effective at achieving a specific aim or outcome consistent with the goal and objectives of the activity or program, but is not yet strongly documented enough to become a best practice.

 Racialized Communities (Visible Minority) – encompasses all people that are non-Caucasian in race or non-white in colour.
-Aboriginal peoples in Canada are sometimes excluded from this definition, but should not be.
+Indigenous Peoples in Canada are sometimes excluded from this definition, but should not be.

-Rapid Re-Housing – an approach to housing that is similar to Housing First as it has no “readiness requirement”, however, this approach is best suited for people experiencing episodic and transitional homelessness.
+Rapid re-housing – an approach to housing that is similar to Housing First as it has no “readiness requirement.”
+This approach is best suited for people experiencing episodic and transitional homelessness, however.

 Respite accommodation – refers to services that provide young people with emergency supports as an alternative to the shelter system.